-Undergraduate U.S. Citizen Application
+Undergraduate U.S. Citizen and Permanent Resident Application

 To be considered for admission to the university, an applicant's file must include each of the following documents.
-Please note, individual programs may have additional application procedures.
+Please note individual programs may have additional application procedures as communicated through the Office of University Admissions.
 Please review your program of interest in detail.
-When the application and application fee are received, an admissions counselor will contact the applicant to answer any questions and assist in the admissions process.